Ancient Etruscan Bronze Sword Sheath | High-Status Warrior Artifact | 900–700 BC

 Condition

 Excellent preservation with original patina and gemstone inlays intact.
-Minor wear consistent with great age, enhancing its character and authenticity.
+Minor wear consistent with great antiquity enhances both authenticity and historical character.

 Dimensions (Approximate)